 Exposure to respirable dust impacts worker health in the short and long term as well as on productivity for both man and machine.

 The BreatheSafe ecosystem is effective at limiting respirable dust exposure to almost zero levels for the operator.
-Remote monitoring can be used for data management and for systems review.
+Remote monitoring can be used for data management and systems review.
 It can also be used to provide training for operators where a window or doors have been left open.